tldr-pages/tldr/pages/common/pio-settings.md

 `pio settings set {{setting}} {{value}}`

-- Reset the values of all modifed settings to their factory defaults:
+- Reset the values of all modified settings to their factory defaults:

 `pio settings reset`